dominictarr/mynosql/README.md

   ... //multiple subqueries may be provided.
       //records returned will satisfy at all the queries.
 ]
 ```

+paths _may_ contain wildcards - currently only the simplest wildcard
+is supported (true) which matches every key.
+[JSONStream](https://github.com/dominictarr/JSONStream)
+is a popular module that behaves the same.

 ### createIndex (paths); createIndexes (pathsArray)

 To make queries fast, indexes are necessary.